news – Winter 2020

 All the teachers at Contemporary Yoga are qualified and skilled with understanding the bodies form and function and can work collaboratively with other health care proiders around health conditions and recovery.
 Our classes are safe, welcoming and indivdualized with a maxium of 16 students in any class or course to optimise learning.
 Participants in Contemporary Yoga classes develop agility, resilience, mindfulness and a deeper understanding of easeful, functional, graceful movements.
 Elements of deep rest and meditation are included in the classes to support our everyday full lives.
 Please view our Contemporary Yoga Centre site for the full centre schedule.

 Karla is a co-founder of Contemporary Yoga Studies.
 Contemporary Yoga Studies facilitates comprehensive and internationally accredited 200 and 300 hour yoga teacher trainings.
 The programs developed through an intention to offer teacher trainees an integrated approach to the art, science, philosophy and tradition of yoga practice and teaching.

-Our next 200 hour teacher training commences in January 2020 in Auckland, New Zealand.
+Our next 200 hour teacher training commences in August 2020.
+Our training venue is in St Heliers, Auckland, New Zealand.
 The core tutors include Neal Ghoshal, Sam Loe, Haidee Stairmand and Karla.
-Beyond the essential 200 hour training, Contemporary Yoga Studies offers personal and professional development intensives in restorative yoga, pregnancy and childrens yoga.
-All primary tutors offer ongoing mentoring in personal parctice and developing a professional teaching practice.
+Beyond the essential 200 hour training, Contemporary Yoga Studies offers personal and professional development intensives in restorative yoga, pregnancy and children’s yoga.
+All primary tutors offer ongoing mentoring in personal practice and developing a professional teaching practice.